chrjoh/limes/README.md

 The AWS SDK refreshes credentials automatically when using limes.
 So **all** services will change profile if the profile is changed in limes.

 ##  Installation
-1. Download binary for your architecture from https://github.com/chrjoh/limes/releases/latest
+1. Compile binary for your architecture from https://github.com/chrjoh/limes/
 2. Copy the file to `/usr/local/bin` or appropriate location in PATH
 3. Make it executable: `chmod +x /usr/local/bin/limes`
 4. **Linux:** Allow limes to bind to privileged ports `setcap 'cap_net_bind_service=+ep' /usr/local/bin/limes`

 **Note:** On Mac OS limes server is needed to run as root for the time being.
+Updated to work with the new OSX chip M1

 ## Configuring the Loop Back Device
 The configuration below adds the necessary IP configuration on the loop back device.
 Without this configuration the service can not start.